code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## Random Installation Notes
 ### Breakers
-* If a single breaker/line is used for 2 chargers, then the electrical load is divided, meaning each vehicle only gets half the charge.
+* If a single breaker/line is used for 2 chargers, then the electrical load is divided in 2, meaning each vehicle only gets half the charge.

 ---